Updated: May 7

 She was convinced that it wasn't the toast that was filling her mother with satisfaction, but rather the love from a daughter who was willing to drop everything to be with her.

-When breakfast was finished, the two of them talked, laughed and reminisced.
+When breakfast was finished, the two talked, laughed, and reminisced.

 Petunias.
 Always petunias.

 Her mother apologized for taking her away from her own children on Mother's Day.
-She reminded her mother that there was no other place she'd rather be, than with her own mother.
+She reminded her mother that there was no other place she'd rather be than with her mother.

 Two months later, her mother was gone.